CopterExpress/clover/docs/en/laser.md

 ## VL53L1X Rangefinder

-The rangefinder model recommended for Clever is STM VL53L1X.
+The rangefinder model recommended for Clover is STM VL53L1X.
 This rangefinder can measure distances from 0 to 4 m while ensuring high measurement accuracy.

 The [image for Raspberry Pi](image.md) contains pre-installed corresponding ROS driver.